-How the audit works:
+How the Audit works:

 The auditor will come out to your property, sit down with you and any relevant FEP implementers (E.g. Managers, Leasees, Sharemilkers etc) and discuss your farm and your systems.
 They will review your relevant records and look about the farm.

-What does the audit assess?
+What does the Audit assess?

 The auditor will use a Level of Confidence judgement when making a decision of whether or not the farm is on track to meeting Good Management Practice (GMP).
 The more records and evidence you have to support your management decisions, the more likely that the Auditors Level of Confidence will be improved.

-Records for your audit
+Records for your Audit:

 A list of useful records for your audit can be found here: Audit records checklist pdf